wearehearken/pym.js/README.md

 npm install
 ```

-In order to do your own tests in saucelabs (_optional_) you will need to have a [saucelabs account](https://saucelabs.com/beta/login) (they have a FREE tier for [opensource projects](https://saucelabs.com/open-source) so let's give them some credit).
+In order to do your own tests in Sauce Labs (_optional_) you will need to have a [Sauce Labs account](https://saucelabs.com/beta/login) (to their credit, they have a free tier for [open source projects](https://saucelabs.com/open-source)).

-Once you have an account you will need to copy the example credentials file in the sauce folder into the actual credentials that are going to be used.
+Once you have an account you will need to copy the example credentials file in the `sauce` folder to the actual credentials that will be used.

 ```
 $ cd sauce
 $ cp sauce_cred_sample.json sauce_cred.json
 ```

-Then fill in your _USERNAME_ and _ACCESSKEY_ from [user settings](https://saucelabs.com/beta/user-settings)
+Edit the `sauce_cred.json` file to fill in your _USERNAME_ and _ACCESSKEY_ from [user settings](https://saucelabs.com/beta/user-settings).

 Hide project secrets
 --------------------

-In this project the only project secrets that we have are the saucelabs credentials to secure a tunnel between travis and saucelabs used in our continuous integration process.
-Those keys have been encrypted through travis you can read more about that process [here](https://docs.travis-ci.com/user/encryption-keys/)
+In this project the only project secrets that we have are the Sauce Labs credentials to secure a tunnel between Travis and Sauce Labs used in our continuous integration process.
+Those keys have been encrypted through Travis; you can read more about that process [here](https://docs.travis-ci.com/user/encryption-keys/)

 Project secrets should **never** be stored anywhere else in the repository.
 They will be leaked to the client if you do.
 Instead, always store passwords, keys, etc. in environment variables and document that they are needed here in the README.